And greetings to you, thrill seekers, music lovers, conversationalists all across.

 When Lyndon Johnson occupied the White House, pulling the ears of his pet Beagles in 1965, he earned $100,000 a year, or 14 times what the medians earned.

-This year, George W. Bush will earn $400,000, or just eight times the medians.
+This year, George W. Bush will earn $400,000 or just eight times the medians.

-So Mr. and Mrs. median income are catching up with the most powerful man in the world and his salary.
+So Mr. and Mrs. Median income are catching up with the most powerful man in the world and his salary.

-Obviously, he didn't get it.
+Obviously, he didn't get it, political reasons why people are unhappy.

-Up until the past year, I mean, you may have forgotten, but the economy in this country was portrayed as having lost two, three million jobs, whatever, soup lines, uh your dad, your yourself, one paycheck away from being homeless.
+I mean, for crying out loud, folks, up until the past year, I mean, you may have forgotten, but the economy in this country was portrayed as having lost two, three million jobs, whatever, soup lines, your dad, yourself, one paycheck away from being homeless.

 It was a constant, apocalyptic, never-ending drumbeat.